STUC Equality Award Winner 2017

 “I, personally, am delighted for Sharon to receive this recognition from the STUC.
 It’s so well deserved.
 The Disability Leave Policy been a really important piece of work for the University which has been really appreciated and really successful.”

 The award will be presented by Rt Hon Nicola Sturgeon, First Minister of Scotland and Leader of the Scottish National Party at the STUC Annual Congress at the Macdonald Aviemore Conference Centre, on Monday, 24 April at 3:15pm.
 The recipient will be available for comment.
-Photos can be also be requested by contacting Jennifer Payne, Marketing Officer, on 07702836478.
+Photos can be also be requested by contacting Jennifer Payne, Marketing Officer.

 Notes for editors